nishitha965/ecommerce-recommender/README.md

 Recommended Products:

 Wireless Headphones
 Because user 1 interacted with similar products, Wireless Headphones is recommended.

 Bluetooth Speaker
 Users like you often buy Bluetooth Speaker.

 Customization

-If you want to replace the mock LLM with OpenAI API:
+If you want to use the OpenAI API instead of a mock LLM:

-Update llm.py:
+Update the file llm.py:

 import openai
 openai.api_key = "your_api_key"

-Replace the function logic with:
+Replace the logic with:

 response = openai.ChatCompletion.create(...)

+This will generate real AI-based explanations.

 Future Improvements

-Integrate a real machine learning recommendation model
+Integrate a real machine learning-based recommender model

-Add authentication and user profiles
+Add user authentication and personalization features

-Deploy backend and frontend on cloud services (Render, Vercel, etc.)
+Deploy the app (backend + frontend) on cloud services like Render or Vercel

-Store real-time user clickstream data
+Include real-time user behavior tracking

-Replace mock LLM with OpenAI or Hugging Face API
+Replace mock LLM with OpenAI GPT or Hugging Face models

 Author